New Greek PM emphasizes tax cuts, jobs, security

-ATHENS, Greece (AP) — Greek Prime Minister Kyriakos Mitsotakis has outlined cutting taxes, attracting jobs and tackling rising crime as his top priorities.
+ATHENS, Greece (AP) — New Greek Prime Minister Kyriakos Mitsotakis said Saturday that cutting taxes, attracting jobs and tackling rising crime will be his top priorities.

-Mitsotakis announced he would immediately implement a reduction in property taxes on Saturday while opening a 3-day parliamentary debate on his new conservative government’s policy statement.
+Mitsotakis announced he would immediately implement a reduction in property taxes while opening a three-day parliamentary debate on his new conservative government’s policy statement.

-He says he will stick to the fiscal targets demanded by Greece’s creditors that the previous left-wing government agreed to meet, including an “excessive” primary budget surplus equivalent to 3.5% of gross domestic product, adding that he would try to negotiate different terms next year.
+He said he will stick to the fiscal targets demanded by Greece’s creditors that the previous left-wing government agreed to meet, including an “excessive” primary budget surplus equivalent to 3.5% of gross domestic product, adding that he would try to negotiate different terms next year.

 Mitsotakis also promised to abolish laws that made it easier for convicted felons and terrorists to be released from prison early and to re-establish maximum security prisons the previous government abolished.